zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 10. How does the sidebar go away?
 11. Should the sidebar show up when the page loads?

-### The second step – creating solutions for problems
+### Creating solutions for each small problem

 To create solutions, you need to have knowledge about the medium you're creating for.
-In our case, you need to know sufficient HTML, CSS and JavaScript.
+In our case, you need to know sufficient HTML, CSS, and JavaScript.

 Don't worry if you don't know the answer to any of these questions.
 If you've broken them down sufficiently, you should be able to find an answer through Google in five minutes.